n49o7/brute/README.md

 ## Usage

-Define your templates using the standard HTML data- attributes to target a certain key or variable in the data.
+Define your templates using the standard HTML data- attributes to target a certain key in the data.

 - `data-bind` : the exact key or variable to use
 - `data-iterate` : a key or variable that is or contains an Object `{}` or an Array `[]`